Liuyi-Wang/LeetCode/README.md

     1428.
 Leftmost Column with at Least a One
 	2071.
 Maximum Number of Tasks You Can Assign
 ### Guess
+	668. Kth Smallest Number in Multiplication Table
 	774. Minimize Max Distance to Gas Station
 	1231.
 Divide Chocolate
+	2071.
+Maximum Number of Tasks You Can Assign

 ## Bit
 ### Manipulation